lVlyke/rpi-cam-harmonize-server/README.md

 ## Configuration

-All settings are configured via the `.syncrc` file. **If you modify any of these settings, you must run `apply.sh` afterward in order for your changes to take effect.**
+All settings are configured via the `.syncrc` file.

+**If you modify any of the settings in `.syncrc`, you must run the `apply.sh` script afterward in order for your changes to take effect.**

+Below are all settings in `.syncrc` along with their default values:

 ```bash
 picam_stream_src="http://localhost:80/html/cam_pic_new.php?pDelay="